 This is the third post in my series, “Cure Your Acne Once And For All”.
 My goal is to educate and support people in their mission to achieve clear skin.
 A huge part of controlling your acne is understanding why we get acne.
-One important element to how acne develops is the oils that our body produce naturally.
+One important element to how acne develops oily skin that our body produce naturally and get help with Vibrant Dermatology to cure this.

 If you notice that your skin is really greasy throughout the day you likely have overactive sebaceous glands.
 As I discussed in my first blog post about acne (Step 1, Making A Diagnosis), we have sebaceous glands attached to follicles and when these follicles become obstructed the oil does not have a way to get out and a comedone will develop.
 Bacteria begin feeding on these oils and skin cells and the body reacts with an inflammatory response creating pustules.
 In some cases, the sebaceous glands will go into overdrive and create excess oil which leaves your skin looking greasy (and makes you more prone to acne).